Showing posts with label gatlinburg. Show all posts

 We walked on the sidewalk looking at all the shops.

-We stopped at Ripley’s Believe or not and took pictures of the Fat Man with our heads inside, the Goodyear tire, the very large Transformer, and a floating ball.
-We stopped in a candy shop where I bought a chocolate pretzel.
+We stopped at Ripley's Believe It or Not and took pictures of the Fat Man with our heads inside, the Goodyear tire, the very large Transformer, and a floating ball.
+We stopped at a candy shop, where I bought a chocolate-covered pretzel.

 Transformer